Managing your money during & after the coronavirus pandemic

 Many people are dealing with layoffs, furloughs or reduced hours as a result of the pandemic.
 But there are some practical things you can do to plan financially until you return to work.

-This article explores eight financial steps you could consider if you’ve recently lost your job.
+This article explores steps you could consider if you’ve recently lost your job.
 Learn strategies about budgeting, managing bills and working with lenders.
 There’s also a link to counseling services that may be able to provide personalized advice as you think through your finances.

 Unemployment insurance can be tricky to navigate because each state handles its own program.